 Another option you should try in order to fix this error is to run a full scan of your antivirus program.
 As there is that possibility you have malicious software on your system, which may have got on your system through a number of different avenues, such as emails, websites, or third party CDs.
 The worst part about it is what these malicious programs are capable of doing, such as tracking all your online data, and sending it back to its source, some are even capable of downloading files off your computer.
 Hence, running a virus scan is something you should definitely consider doing, and something you should be doing on a regular basis.

-For those of you who do not have an antivirus program on your computer, I highly recommend you check out my post on the best antivirus tools.
+For those of you who do not have an antivirus program on your computer, I highly recommend you use SpyHunter, alternatively you could check out my post on the best antivirus tools.

 Run Check Disk